 Let’s see how these two plugins stack up when it comes to installing and setting up basic SEO settings on WordPress websites.

-First thing you need to do is install and activate the Yoast SEO plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the Yoast SEO plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, users can go to SEO » Dashboard page and launch the configuration wizard under the General tab.
+Upon activation, users can go to the SEO » General page and launch the configuration wizard under the Dashboard tab.

 Yoast SEO is a powerful plugin, and it has a lot of options that you need to go through one by one.
-We have made this easy for you, take a look at our guide on how to install and setup Yoast SEO plugin in WordPress.
+To make this easier for you, we put together a guide on how to install and set up Yoast SEO plugin in WordPress.

 The settings section of Yoast SEO is neatly divided into pages where each page has different tabs for respective settings.